‘Korean identity’: Growing North-South ties crucial in U.S.-led diplomacy, analysts say

 Mr. Kim “does want to have a better relationship so that on the one hand, whatever government they have in the South will recognize the legitimacy of the North Korean rule,” he said at Tuesday’s event.
 Mr. Kim, he added, wants to see the two nations’ “economies get increasingly harmonized” so he can take advantage of South Korea‘s successful economy for his own benefit.

-Even if support for reunification has dropped, regional experts say the South Korean people still want to see action taken to help citizens across the heavily armed border the North.
+Even if support for reunification has dropped, regional experts say the South Korean people still want to see action taken to help citizens across the heavily armed border.

 “I do feel there’s a growing anxiety in [South Korea] about some of the economic problems in North Korea that could lead to mass starvation … and that’s where there is a certain Korean-ism,” said Christopher Hill, a former U.S. ambassador to South Korea who moderated Tuesday’s panel.
 “I don’t think Koreans in [South Korea] want to stand by and watch North Koreans starve.”